stappersg/vBook/src/settings/dns.md

 ## Domain specific resolver

 It is possible to configure a DNS per domain.
-Under the desired domain folder in your `config.vsl`, add a `on_domain_config` callback and configure the dns here.
+Under the desired domain folder in `config.vsl`, add a `on_domain_config` callback and configure the dns here.

 ```rust,ignore
 fn on_domain_config(config) {